JamesSkemp/words/content/post/hp-media-drives-pocket-versus-personal.md

 +++
-title = "HP media drives - pocket versus personal" summary = "Is there a difference between the HP Personal Media Drives and the HP Pocket Media Drives?
+title = "HP media drives - pocket versus personal" description = "Is there a difference between the HP Personal Media Drives and the HP Pocket Media Drives?
 There's no easy way to find out currently, so an investigation is in order. [slnet0514:ef50ad8b-f02f-4625-8ff3-df6e4d68f9e2]" draft = false comments = true date = "2008-02-19T22:30:00-06:00"